-b.
-Evidence of Teaching Effectiveness (If Applicable)

-i.
-Examples include syllabi, evaluations, testimonials, thank-you letters, etc. Candidates should refrain from directly soliciting their students for letters related to their advancement and/or review.
+- b.
+Evidence of Teaching Effectiveness (If Applicable) - Examples include syllabi, evaluations, testimonials, thank-you letters, etc. Candidates should refrain from directly soliciting their students for letters related to their advancement and/or review. - c.

-- c.
 Copies of publications from the review period. - i.
 Electronic publications can be submitted via a shareable online file depository link.
 Examples include Google Drive or Microsoft One Drive. - ii.
 Hardcopy publications can be submitted to Academic Personnel Services.
-For assistance with submitting hardcopy publications, please contact your assigned Academic Personnel Analyst. - d.
-Other items that the department chair may request.
+For assistance with submitting hardcopy publications, please contact your assigned Academic Personnel Analyst.